openziti/ziti-doc/docusaurus/docs/quickstarts/network/local-with-docker.md

 ### Running the Controller

-Here's an example of how to launch a controller using the folder created in the steps asbove.
+Here's an example of how to launch a controller using the folder created in the steps above.
 Also, notice this command passes a couple extra flags you'll see used on this page.
 Notably the `--rm` flag and the `-it` flag.
 The `--rm` flag instructs Docker to delete the container when the container exits.
 The `-it` flag will run the container interactively.
 Running interactively like this makes it easier to see the logs